Vaccinium x 'ORUS-61-1' Plant Patent #24,209Item #9739 USDA Hardiness Zone: 4 - 8

 AvailabilityAdd to Favorites

 Perpetua produces two crops of delicious blueberries!
-The first fruit will appear in mid-summer and then the plant will flower and set fruit a second time in the fall.
+The first fruit will appear after the spring bloom in midsummer, then it reblooms in summer, providing a late season crop in the fall.
 The dark green leaves will turn to deep red and greens in the winter, making it a beautiful year-long addition to any landscape.

-- OverviewLight Needs:Partial to full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.Average Landscape Size:Upright, vase-shaped habit reaches 4 to 5 ft. tall and wide.
+- OverviewLight Needs:Partial to full sunWatering Needs:Water regularly - weekly, or more often in extreme heat or containers.Average Landscape Size:Upright, vase-shaped habit reaches 4 to 5 ft. tall and wide.

-- DetailBotanical Pronunciation:vak-SIN-ee-um kor-rim-BOW-sum times an-gus-tee-FOH-lee-umPlant type:ShrubDeciduous/evergreen:EvergreenGrowth habit:CompactGrowth rate:ModerateAverage landscape size:Upright, vase-shaped habit reaches 4 to 5 ft. tall and wide.Special features:Compact Form, Easy Care, Edible, Fall Color, Gift Plant, North American Native SelectionFoliage color:Dark GreenBlooms:Spring, and again in summer, producing two crops of fruit.Flower color:WhitePatent Act:Asexual reproduction of plants protected by the Plant Patent Act is prohibited during the life of the patent.Companion PlantsStrawberry (Fragaria); Raspberry (Rubus); Hydrangea (Hydrangea); Mountain Laurel (Kalmia); Bayberry (Myrica)
+- DetailBotanical Pronunciation:vak-SIN-ee-um kor-rim-BOW-sum times an-gus-tee-FOH-lee-umPlant type:ShrubDeciduous/evergreen:EvergreenGrowth habit:CompactGrowth rate:ModerateAverage landscape size:Upright, vase-shaped habit reaches 4 to 5 ft. tall and wide.Foliage color:Dark GreenBlooms:Spring, and again in summer, producing two crops of fruit.Flower color:WhitePatent Act:Asexual reproduction of plants protected by the Plant Patent Act is prohibited during the life of the patent.Companion PlantsStrawberry (Fragaria); Raspberry (Rubus); Hydrangea (Hydrangea); Mountain Laurel (Kalmia); Bayberry (Myrica)